CAR-Flow: Condition-Aware Reparameterization Aligns Source and Target for Better Flow Matching: Introduction

 Conditional generative models enable to draw samples conditioned on an external variable —for example, a class label, a text caption, or a semantic mask.
 They are a key technology that has advanced significantly in the last decade, from variational auto-encoders (VAEs)~\citep{KingmaICLR2014} and generative adversarial nets~\citep{goodfellow2014generative} to diffusion~\citep{ho2020denoising,song2021denoising,SongICLR2021,dhariwal2021diffusion,peebles2023scalable,rombach2022high,nichol2021improved} and flow-matching~\citep{ma2024sit,liu2023flow,LipmanICLR2023,albergo2023building,albergo2023stochastic}.

 State-of-the-art diffusion and flow-matching frameworks accomplish conditional generation by using a trained deep net to trace a probability path that progressively transforms samples from a simple \emph{source} distribution into the rich, condition-dependent \emph{target} distribution.
-A popular choice for the {source} distribution is a single, condition-agnostic standard Gaussian, independent of the condition.
+A popular choice for the {source} distribution is a single, condition-agnostic standard Gaussian.
 Consequently, the conditioning signal enters only through the network itself: in flow matching, for instance, the model predicts a velocity field where the condition is commonly incorporated via embeddings or adaptive normalization layers.
 Although this strategy has enabled impressive results, this design forces the network to shoulder two tasks simultaneously—(i) transporting probability mass to the correct region of the data manifold, and (ii) encoding the semantic meaning of the condition.
 Because different conditions often occupy distant parts of that manifold, the dual burden stretches the learned trajectory, slows convergence, and can impair sample quality and diversity.

-In this paper, we alleviate this burden by letting the distributions themselves depend on the condition.
+In this paper, we alleviate this burden via a condition-dependent mapping of the source and target distributions.
 First, we endow the {source} distribution with condition-awareness through a lightweight map, i.e., the \emph{source distribution map}.
 Hence, every condition has its own source distribution.
 The same idea can be mirrored to the target distribution using another lightweight map, i.e., the \emph{target distribution map}, that we require to be approximately invertible to keep sampling tractable.
 The resulting push-forward chain is illustrated in Figure~\ref{fig:fm_car_transport}.
 Intuitively, the target distribution map and its approximated inverse correspond to the encoder and decoder, commonly used in latent diffusion pipelines~\citep{rombach2022high}.
 Differently, here, the target distribution map is explicitly conditional, aligning our formulation with recent latent-space conditioning approaches that embed semantic information directly into the latent representation~\citep{wu2024vila,leng2025repaeunlockingvaeendtoend,yao2025reconstructionvsgenerationtaming}.

 Although fully general maps provide maximal flexibility, this freedom conceals a critical failure mode: the flow-matching objective admits \emph{zero-cost} solutions.
 The predicted data distribution then collapses to a single mode.
 A comparable drop in generation quality has been observed in recent work when a variational auto-encoder (VAE) is naively fine-tuned end-to-end with a diffusion model~\citep{leng2025repaeunlockingvaeendtoend}.
 We formalize these collapse routes and later verify them experimentally.